Australia's best seafood experiences

 There’s an abundance of fish species that can be caught in the lake regions of Victoria including flathead, snapper, John Dory and silver dory.
 Seafood lovers visiting Melbourne should book in advance for ocean-to-plate restaurant The Atlantic.
 The restaurant features a dedicated oyster bar, an à la carte menu or a six-course dégustation with dishes such as olive oil confit Ōra King Salmon with aromatic vegetables, oysters, blood orange and aromatic spices.
 Gone Fishing runs chartered boat trips in Queenscliff, Portsea and Portland, to show keen fishers the best spots to find King George whiting, southern bluefin tuna and snapper.

 Western Australia’s seafood and freshwater fish is some of the finest you’ll ever taste.
 In Perth, try Mosman’s signature platter for two and in Fremantle, tuck into classic fish and chips at Fishing Boat Harbour.
+Catch your own lunch and enjoy a five-course seafood banquet with unlimited wines, swimming and dolphin spotting on a Rottnest or Mandurah Cruise.
 The limestone chalets at Clover Cottage in the Southern Forests region are the perfect base for fly fishing fans who wish to explore the nearby lakes in search of trout.
 On Western Australia’s Coral Coast, Reefwalker Charters runs a dedicated rock lobster experience where travellers are taken out on the water in the early morning to collect the crustaceans from craypots.
 The Lobster Shack in Cervantes also runs tours of its lobster processing facility along with lunches of freshly grilled lobster.